(Asked in a letter from Linden, VA.)

 There’s all kinds of jobs in here, just like out there.
 I even worked for a while in the Power House.
 It supplies all the water and energy to the entire prison.
 I just wrote down a few numbers I read on the giant industrial machines.
 It was easy, but it was so loud you had to yell over the sound of the machines and it was always at least 100 degrees in there from all the steam and hot water tanks.

 For now, I am planning to keep my job driving past the horse and cows, and petting Rusty, and sitting on the training center porch watching birds dive into the big stream.
 And I’ve become the number 1 guy on the job (there’s only two of us) and earned a rise.
-I now make $40.21/month.
-Not bad for a prison job.
+I now make $40.21/month, a big jump from my $5.40 I was paid for scrubbing toilets when I first arrived.
+It’s not bad for a prison job.